javalent/admonitions/README.md

 ### Caveats

-1. Changing to admonition content after render require the cache to be cleared.
+1. Changes to the admonition content after render require the cache to be cleared.
 The note must be closed and re-opened (and sometimes, a different note must be opened first).
 2. Nested admonitions are not currently supported.
 3. Empty titles are not currently supported.